 Creativity, Competence, Compassion and Character are the traits that define us and drive us in our passion to work with small and marginal farmers exposed to vagaries of nature.

-Ours is a social business model that is built to bridge three issues:
+Ours is a social business model which addresses three key issues the world face today:

-We believe that grants, charity, technology and markets alone cannot sustainably address the problem of poverty.
-Therefore, we promote an Inclusive Business Ecosystem, where key stakeholders including communities, companies, government, investors, technical experts and entrepreneurs work together to drive out poverty sustainably and permanently.
+We believe that grants, charity, technology, and markets alone cannot sustainably address the problems the world faces today.
+Therefore, we promote an Inclusive Business Eco-system, where key stakeholders including communities, companies, government, investors, technical experts, and entrepreneurs work together to address these issues sustainably and permanently.

-Our agroforestry model approach is an innovative, system-changing process through which small farmers not only achieve enhanced food, nutrition and income security, but also meet the demands of raw material for leading industries, such as pulp and paper, herbal products, and other such agro-based products.
-The model also helps reduce global warming through carbon sequestration, and conserves natural resources by gradually enhancing the fertility and productivity of the land.
+Our agroforestry model approach is an innovative, system changing process through which small farmers not only achieve enhanced food, nutrition, and income security, but also meet the demands of raw material for leading industries, such as pulp and paper, herbal products, and other agro-based products.
+The model also reduce global warming through carbon sequestration, and conserve natural resources by gradually enhancing their regenerative capacity.

-The model is inclusive because it not only benefits people with land but also the landless and the unemployed rural youth.
-We generate approximately 100 person-days of wage employment per acre during harvesting & transportation of matured woods.
-This provides the landless with employment at home and also protects women and adolescent girls from harassment and exploitation when they migrate.
+The model is inclusive because it not only benefits people with the land but also the landless and the unemployed rural youth.
+We generate approximately 100 person-days of wage employment per acre during harvesting & transportation of harvested produce.
+This provides the landless with employment at home and protects women and adolescent girls from harassment and exploitation outside.

-SAI identifies and trains rural unemployed youth to become ‘Community Resource Persons’ (CRP).
-Upon successful training, they are inducted as full-time employees with SAI to provide one-to-one support to small farmers, for which they earn an attractive salary and social recognition within their communities.
+SAI identifies and trains rural unemployed youth to become ‘Community Resource Person’ (CRP).
+Upon successful training, they are inducted as full-time employees with SAI to provide one-to-one support to the small farmers for which they earn an attractive salary and social recognition.

 VISION AND MISSION

-A world where marginalized sections of society are looked not as recipients but as partners in development, actively contributing to the economy while sustaining and improving their livelihoods
+Create a world where marginalized sections of society are not viewed as mere recipients, but as active partners in development.
+They contribute actively to the economy while simultaneously enhancing their own social and economic standing.

 To enable small and marginal farmers to move out of poverty by integrating them as rightful partners into corporate value chains, together with: